-Coul Links forms the southern half of the Loch Fleet Site of Special Scientific Interest (SSSI), and is also within the Dornoch and Loch Fleet Special Protection Area (or SPA).
-It is also designated under the Birds Directive as a Ramsar site.
+Coul Links forms the southern half of the Loch Fleet Site of Special Scientific Interest (SSSI), and is also within the Dornoch and Loch Fleet Special Protection Area (or SPA) as designated under the Birds Directive.
+The site is also an internationally designated wetland under the Ramsar Directive.

 Coul Links is a beautiful, wild stretch of coastline where large areas of intertidal flats support nationally important numbers of wintering birds.
 Slightly further inland lies an extensive dune system which transitions from foredune to slacks.
 Hollows between the dunes create a varied wetland landscape of lochans that provide habitat for many plant and bird species.